cirrina/ctg-rnaseq/readme-sotwares-n-references.md

 ```

 Re-run a failed run.
 Done from within the project folder.
-Filepath to fastq diectory is needed :
+Use this if scripts are not to be overwritten (if you have modified configs & scripts) :

 ```
 rnaseq-driver \